-It’s fair to say, Rose and Rosie have had quite a busy few months.
-At HelloWorld, TenEighty managed to catch them in-between their busy schedule to talk to us about everything they’ve been up to and more!
+It’s fair to say that Rose and Rosie have had quite a busy few months.
+At HelloWorld, they spoke to TenEighty about everything they’ve been up to and more!

-On 22 September, the annual Radio 1 Teen Choice Awards took place; an evening celebrating youth and teen culture with live performances, awards and interviews.
-It was also the evening that Rose and Rosie won the Best British Vloggers Award, following in the footsteps of creators such as Zoella, Joe Sugg, and Dan and Phil.
+On 22 September, the annual Radio 1 Teen Awards – an evening celebrating youth and teen culture with live performances, awards, and interviews – took place.
+Rose Dix and Rosie Spaughton won the Best British Vloggers Award, following in the footsteps of creators such as Zoella, Joe Sugg, and Dan and Phil.

 I've been on cloud nine since winning the radio 1 teen awards.
 It means so much to me that you all voted ❤️❤️❤️ Thank you 😘😘😘

-Despite their fast growing fame and influence, that doesn’t stop them from acting like the rest of us and fangirling over people, most notably Camila Cabello who they interviewed as part of their hosting for Radio 1 at the awards.
+Their fast-growing fame and influence doesn’t stop them from acting like the rest of us and fangirling over people, most notably Camila Cabello who they interviewed for Radio 1 at the awards.

 “It’s my wallpaper on everything I have – my iPhone, my computer, everything!
 What a babe!” exclaims Rose.

 “We left best friends.
-We’re genuine friends now,” says Rosie, and despite being “Mum-Zoned so hard” (according to Rose) in response to Camila’s statement about Rose and Rosie being her new Mums, that still didn’t stop her from blowing them a kiss during her performance.
+We’re genuine friends now,” says Rosie, and despite being “mum-zoned so hard” (according to Rose) when Camila joked about the duo being her new mums, the singer blew them a kiss during her performance.

-Still allowing themselves to occasionally fangirl connects them to their audience thinks Rosie.
-“I absolutely understand what it is to see someone online and think ‘oh god I love something about that person.’
+Allowing themselves those fangirl moments connects them to their audience, Rosie says: “I absolutely understand what it is to see someone online and think, ‘Oh god, I love something about that person’.
 And I don’t think it’s embarrassing or weird, I think it’s great!
-You see something of yourself in them and you think ‘yeah I love that about you!’”
+You see something of yourself in them and you think, ‘Yeah, I love that about you!’”

 — BBC Radio 1 (@BBCR1) October 24, 2017